Samuel Nelson: Later career

 In 1871, President Ulysses S. Grant appointed Nelson to serve on the joint high commission to arbitrate the Alabama Claims.
 During this time he took a leave of absence from the bench.
 Soon thereafter, Nelson became ill.
 He resigned from the commission in 1872, shortly before his death.
+He was the last federal judge in active service appointed by President Tyler.

 Personal life

 In 1819 Nelson married Pamela Woods, the daughter of David Woods and his wife.
 They had two children before her death.

-In 1825, the widower married again, to Catharine Ann Russell (1805–1875), a daughter of U.S. Representative John Russell.
+In 1825, the widower married again, to Catharine Ann Russell, a daughter of U.S. Representative John Russell.
 He brought his two children to the marriage and had six children with Catharine.
-His fourth child with Catharine, son Rensselaer Russell Nelson (1826–1904), became an attorney.
+His fourth child with Catharine, son Rensselaer Russell Nelson, became an attorney.
 He was appointed as the first United States District Court Judge for the District of Minnesota.

 Samuel Nelson died in Cooperstown, New York, on December 13, 1873.
 He was buried at Cooperstown's Lakewood Cemetery.